ASLP-lab/Automatic-Song-Aesthetics-Evaluation-Challenge/content/homepage_sections/general_description.md

 We will mesure both system-level and utterance-level.

+## Submission Instructions

+Final results can be submitted using Google form: https://docs.google.com/forms/d/e/1FAIpQLSdVt-TUGRr8sSG4IxgnMEUssGXEatlwFjYcrUl54Zveb4uySA/viewform?usp=dialog

+### Prediction files
+Each participating team must submit one SCP file per track.
+- Track 1 submission format:

+    Each line should contain: utt score

+- Track 2 submission format:

+    Each line should contain: utt score1 score2 score3 score4 score5

+Please ensure that the utt IDs exactly match those in the provided test sets.

+All predicted scores are in a valid numeric format.

+Files are named as track1_set1_pred.scp, track1_set2_pred.scp and track2_pred.scp, respectively.

+### System description (2 pages)

+  - Each team must submit a two-page system description summarizing their method, model architecture, training strategy, and any relevant implementation details.

+  - The format should follow the ICASSP official paper template (available on the ICASSP 2026 website) https://cmsworkshops.com/ICASSP2026/papers/paper_kit.php#Templates

+**Submission of both the prediction files and the system description is required.
+Missing either will lead to cancellation of the results.**

 ## Baseline System

 The competition provides a [baseline system](https://github.com/ASLP-lab/SongEval) built upon SongEval.
 The baseline toolkit leverages a trained aesthetic evaluation model on SongEval, enabling automatic scoring of generated songs across five perceptual dimensions, closely aligned with professional musicians’ judgments.